rust-lang/book/nostarch/chapter17.md

 <img alt="Concurrent work flow" src="img/trpl17-01.svg" />

-Figure 17-1: A concurrent workflow, switching between Task A and Task B
+Figure 17-1: A concurrent workflow, switching between Task A and Task B.

 When you agree to split up a group of tasks between the people on the team, with each person taking one task and working on it alone, this is *parallelism*.
 Each